- Print the New CITI User Instructions

 - Complete all required modules with a score of 85% or better to pass

-- Completion of this training will require 2-4 hours
+- Completion of this training requires 2-4 hours

-- CITI notifies CWRU directly when you successfully complete the training
+- CITI notifies CWRU directly when you complete the training

 - Your CREC account will be set up within two business days

-Continuing Research Education Credit (CREC) is a collaborative program where Case Western Reserve University (CWRU) provides free and accessible documented training in the protection of human subjects in compliance with NIH research educational requirement.
+Continuing Research Education Credit (CREC) is a collaborative program where Case Western Reserve University (CWRU), MetroHealth, and University Hospitals provide free documented training in the protection of human subjects in compliance with NIH research educational requirements.

 CREC Program Requirements

-All study team members conducting research with human subjects must earn their CREC certificate by completing the initial core training in the protection of human subjects through the Collaborative Institutional Training Initiative (CITI Program) prior to beginning research activities.
-The CITI Program is a subscription-based provider of research educational content.
+To acquire CREC certification, all study team members conducting research with human subjects must complete the initial core training through the Collaborative Institutional Training Initiative (CITI) Program prior to beginning research activities.
+CITI is a subscription-based provider of research educational content.

 Initial Core Training for CREC Certification